 Every business plan includes a financial section that projects what the financial statements will look like after the business is up and running.
 Some businesses are already operating at the time the entrepreneur decides he or she needs more capital to fuel growth.
-Other businesses are in the planning stage and need investors or loans for startup.
+Other businesses are in the planning stage and need investors or loans bank for startup.

 Make a Statement